 Brock guarantees our full-time, research-based graduate students a fellowship for the defined length of their graduate program (unless the student receives external scholarship or funding).
 If a student receives an external scholarship or funding, they will receive a Dean of Graduate Studies (DGS) Excellence Scholarship instead.
 Payment details of the fellowship are below.

-The paid assistantship can include a Teaching Assistant (TA) or Research Assistant (RA) position.
+The optional paid assistantship can include a Teaching Assistant (TA) or Research Assistant (RA) position.
 Most programs reserve this paid position for their graduate students and are responsible for hiring and coordinating hours for students while the rate of pay is governed by the CUPE collective agreement.
 Students need to be eligible to work in Canada to receive assistantship positions.

 REQUEST FOR APPROVAL OF EXTRA ON-CAMPUS EMPLOYMENT HOURS FORM

 Other Opportunities for incoming/new students:

 - DGS (Dean of Graduate Studies) Excellence Scholarship – awarded to recipients of external scholarships of OGS, QEII, NSERC, CIHR or SSHRC (Vanier award recipients are ineligible to receive this scholarship).
 Anything over $50,000/year is ineligible.

 - Horizon Scholarship – awarded to underrepresented student leaders from various fields to enhance building a diverse and inclusive university community.

 - International Master’s Merit Entrance Award – This renewable award is given to high-calibre international students with a minimum entrance of 87% average.

 - Brock Indigenous Graduate Award – Open to all self-identified Indigenous grad students, in any program.

 - Professional Program Merit Entrance Award –Awarded to support academic excellence with students holding an 87% entrance average.
 This excludes ISP and diploma programs.